ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 # Using this Contract {#using-contract}

 In contrast to Solidty, Vyper does not have inheritence.
 This is a deliberate design choice to make the code clearer and therefore easier to secure.
-So to create your own Vyper ERC-721 contract you take this contract and modify it to accept the business logic you want.
+So to create your own Vyper ERC-721 contract you take [this contract](https://github.com/vyperlang/vyper/blob/master/examples/tokens/ERC721.vy) and modify it to implement the business logic you want.

 # Conclusion {#conclusion}